 So do look out for episode three, wherever you get your podcasts.
 But if you do want to get in touch with us before then, or find out more about any of the topics discussed, then you can email us at podcast@screenskills.com or just visit the Screen Skills website.
 But until then, thank you very much for listening and we'll see you next time.

-The second episode of the podcast, launched in partnership with The Adobe Foundation, features a conversation with broadcaster, author, motivational speaker and star of his very own animation CBeebies show, Dr Amit Patel, held before his keynote speech at the Skills For Change conference.
+The second episode of the podcast, launched in partnership with The Adobe Foundation, features a conversation with broadcaster, author, motivational speaker and star of his very own CBeebies show, Dr Amit Patel, held before his keynote speech at the Skills For Change conference.

 Before he took to the stage, he answered your questions on his move from medicine to the screen, making productions accessible environments and the practicalities of having a working dog on set.